sanduniDev/sanduniDev/README.md

 ## 🚀 About Me
 - 🔭 I’m currently working on QA tasks at Staryo
-- 🌱 I’m learning Selenium and automation testing
+- 🌱 I’m learning Kubernetes and DevOps practices
-- 👯 I’m looking to collaborate on open-source projects related to quality assurance
+- 👯 I’m looking to collaborate on open-source projects related to DevOps and quality assurance
-- 🤔 I’m looking for help with advanced React and Next.js concepts
+- 🤔 I’m looking for help with advanced React, Next.js, and DevOps concepts
-- 💬 Ask me about JavaScript, React, or anything tech-related
+- 💬 Ask me about JavaScript, React, DevOps, or anything tech-related
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/h-e-s-sathsarani/)
+- 📫 How to reach me: LinkedIn
 - ⚡ Fun fact: I'm also into pixel art and animation!

 ## 🛠️ Skills